maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 The `NitroPC Pro 2 <https://shop.nitrokey.com/shop/nitropc-pro-2-523>`__
 is a desktop based on the MSI PRO Z790-P DDR5 motherboard.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 Star Labs StarBook
 ^^^^^^^^^^^^^^^^^^